-- (1) Complete the steps set out in chapter S1.7 above [on the use child-sensitive language and structure see Appendix II]. - (2) State that it has had regard to the welfare of the child and the need to prevent the child from further offending. - (3) (In an appropriate case) state that it is taking steps to remove the child from undesirable surroundings and/or secure proper provision for their education and training. - (4) Also state that: - (a) the seriousness of the offence is such that only a sentence under SA s.250 can be justified; - (b) the reasons why a YRO with intensive supervision or surveillance or fostering could not be justified and a DTO is not suitable; - (c) the sentence is the least that can be passed to mark the seriousness of the offence/s. - (5) Explain in language that the child can understand that up to one half of the sentence will be served in custody and on release D will be on licence/supervision (as appropriate) and if D reoffends or does not cooperate with the terms of licence/supervision D will be liable to be returned to custody. - (6) If (a) and the child is aged under 18 at the time of the expiry of half the sentence (the requisite custodial period) and the sentence is one for a period of less than 12 months; or (b) the offence is committed on or after 1 February 2015 and the sentence is for a period of less than 12 months, he/she will be subject to supervision for a period of three months [CJA 2003 s.256B].
+- (1) Complete the steps set out in chapter S1.7 above [on the use child-sensitive language and structure see Appendix II]. - (2) State that it has had regard to the welfare of the child and the need to prevent the child from further offending. - (3) (In an appropriate case) state that it is taking steps to remove the child from undesirable surroundings and/or secure proper provision for their education and training. - (4) Also state that: - (a) the seriousness of the offence is such that only a sentence under SA s.250 can be justified; - (b) the reasons why a YRO with intensive supervision or surveillance or fostering could not be justified and a DTO is not suitable; - (c) the sentence is the least that can be passed to mark the seriousness of the offence(s). - (5) Explain in language that the child can understand that up to one half of the sentence will be served in custody and on release D will be on licence/supervision (as appropriate) and if D reoffends or does not cooperate with the terms of licence/supervision D will be liable to be returned to custody. - (6) If (a) the child is aged under 18 at the time of the expiry of half the sentence (the requisite custodial period) and the sentence is one for a period of less than 12 months; or (b) the offence is committed on or after 1 February 2015 and the sentence is for a period of less than 12 months, they will be subject to supervision for a period of three months [s.256B CJA 2003]. - (7) Consider time spent on remand in custody or subject to a qualifying electronically monitored curfew.
+For a full explanation of the provisions relating to time on remand, see chapter \$5.14\$ below.

 I have to decide what is the lowest sentence that is the right for you.
 I have decided that I must sentence you to custody for three years.
-This is called long-term detention under section 250.
+This is called long-term detention under s.250.
 This means that instead of going home today you will go to a secure place.
 You will not be allowed to leave until half-way through the three years.
 This means you will not be allowed to leave for one and a half years.